 The Bonfire Tragedy

-Nearly 20 years ago, on a mid-November night with partly cloudy skies above and enormous enthusiasm below, nearly five dozen Texas A&M students and former students were busy upholding Aggie tradition at the site of the bonfire stack on the school’s main campus.
+Nearly 20 years ago, on a mid-November night with partly cloudy skies above and enormous enthusiasm below, more than 50 Texas A&M students and former students were busy upholding Aggie tradition at the site of the bonfire stack on the school’s main campus.

-At 2:42 a.m. the towering collection of more than 5,000 timber logs gave way and in the immediate aftermath, 11 young men and women were killed.
+At 2:42 a.m. the towering collection of thousands of timber logs gave way and in the immediate aftermath, 11 young men and women were killed.
 Another victim died in the days that followed.

 The 12th Man.

-The nearly two decades which have passed hasn’t really eased the pain of this horrific event.
-Words still fail to adequately capture the range of emotions which existed then and remains equally heartfelt by so many today.
+The memory of that horrific event still brings profuse pain to Aggieland.
+Words still fail to adequately capture the range of emotions which existed then and remain equally heartfelt by so many today.

 The FEMA Report Overview